Schiedam Centrum station: Train services

-Metro Services
+Metro services

 Schiedam Centrum is an important station on Rotterdam Metro lines A, B, and C. Just west of the station is the junction where Lines A and B diverge from Line C to head toward Hoek van Holland Haven metro station.
+It is also an important station for transfers from metro and tram to train.
 Outside of peak periods, it is also the western terminus of Line A.

-Tram and Bus Services
+Tram and bus services

 Several Rotterdam tram and bus lines call at Schiedam Centrum.
-A tram stop for RET lines 21 and 23 is near the entrances of the railway and the metro station.
+A tram stop for RET lines 1 and 11 is near the entrances of the railway and the metro station.